gameroman-dev/speedydelete-wildeast/README.md

 ## wildeast

-Versatile online code editor and REPl.
+Versatile online code editor and REPL.
 A successor to https://wildwest.gg/.